Kossit73/Broiler_chicken_Financial_Model/README.md

    four schedules), detailed revenue schedules, production cycle results, annual summary, and discounted cash flows.
-2. **Financial statements** – exposes the modeled income statement, balance sheet, cash flow statement, and debt amortization tables with download buttons for each.
+2. **Financial statements** – exposes the modeled income statement, balance sheet, cash flow statement, and debt amortization tables.
 3. **Advanced analytics** – surfaces KPIs (average margins, DSCR, payback) and line charts for DSCR and long-range revenue/EBITDA/net-income/free-cash-flow trends.

-Each workspace includes CSV download buttons keyed to the active scenario so you can export the current view without rerunning the CLI.
-The Production & revenues tab also exposes an **Excel export** card—click *Prepare Excel Model* to generate a multi-sheet workbook and download it directly from the browser.
+The Production & revenues tab includes an **Excel export** card—click *Prepare Excel Model* to generate a multi-sheet workbook and download it directly from the browser.

 Open the **AI & Machine Learning Settings** expander in the Advanced analytics tab to configure optional forecasting and narrative preferences.
 The settings